 head that country's space program, and try to beat your opponent to the Moon.

-The game has a lot of wonderful features, including a whole range of different ways to get to the Moon.
+The game includes a whole range of different ways to do the job.

-capsule on their ill-fated N1 moon rocket.
-You could even fly a Gemini to the Moon--a proposal
+capsule on the N1 Moon rocket.
+You could even fly a Gemini to the Moon—a proposal

 wrong to get away from the idea of reusable spacecraft, and put NASA back on track toward an early